pedrocarrijo95/MultiCloudInfraAI/docs/guide-setup-expandability.md

 # MultiCloudInfraAI

-**MultiCloudInfraAI** is the first open-source project that combines AI-powered natural language input with multi-cloud infrastructure provisioning via Terraform.
+**MultiCloudInfraAI** is an open-source project that combines AI-powered natural language input with multi-cloud infrastructure provisioning via Terraform.

 ---